 Keep in mind that this may not be the patient's first stroke.
 Previous strokes may have left the patient with disabilities, such as reduced mentation, the inability to swallow, or other physical handicaps that make it difficult to protect their airway.

 Strokes tend to occur in the elderly, who may already have physical limitations that make it difficult to position them for improved air exchange.
 If the patient suffers from kyphosis (anterior curvature of the spine) or spinal stenosis, and is unable to lay flat, pad the backboard or stretcher and consider placing them in recovery position when appropriate.

 Pulmonary Aspiration in the Head-Injured Patient

-A patient suffering a head injury is also at risk for pulmonary aspiration.
+A patient suffering from a head injury is also at risk for pulmonary aspiration.
 Not only may they have a reduced level of consciousness or be unresponsive, but the traumatic injury may produce bleeding in the oral or nasal cavity, which can easily be aspirated into the lungs.

 Alcohol Overdose and Pulmonary Aspiration

 Alcohol overdose, also known as alcohol poisoning, presents a serious threat of pulmonary aspiration.
 Alcohol overdose occurs when the blood alcohol level is so high that it interferes with the body's ability to perform basic functions, such as controlling body temperature, respiration, and heart rate.
-Signs of alcohol poisoning include:1
+Signs of alcohol poisoning include:

 Consider using an advanced airway in patients suspected of alcohol poisoning, since the probability for vomiting is high, as is the chance for pulmonary aspiration.